CLAWEST

 One user shared that finding a product with the current listing layout felt slow and frustrating since he had to scroll more than expected to locate the right item.
 With only 1-2 products visible upon landing, the page felt unnecessarily long, highlighting an opportunity to streamline the layout for faster item discovery.

-Quantity Dropdown Menu Not Performing as Expected
+Quantity Dropdown Menu Did Not Perform as Expected

 One user pointed out that other sites she shopped on used a quantity selector with plus and minus buttons and a text field, rather than a dropdown.
 She noted that this approach would have let her add items faster by simply tapping the plus button instead of opening a menu to select a number.